 Chromebook restarts in blink of an eye.
-The boot-up time is no longer than a few seconds.
+The boot-up time is no longer than a few seconds, both with 2 GB or 4 GB of RAM.
 You might need to reboot your Chromebook when it is slow or is supposedly infected by a bug.
 You can reboot your Chromebook by simultaneously pressing power button and “refresh” button.

 Chromebooks Have Excellent Battery Life

 An average Chromebook gives you 6-8 hours battery life.
 Some might give you as high as 13+ hours.
 You can only dream of getting this long battery life on other operating systems.
 Longer battery life means that you no longer need to carry your charger with you all the time.
 Just charge your Chromebook once and the battery is enough to last for an entire day.